-College nostalgia and Ohio pride
+College nostalgia and Ohio Buckeye pride

 There is absolutely no mistaking where you are at the Graduate Columbus, the Ohio State outpost of this quirky collection of college-themed hotels.
 A mural of The Ohio State University’s Mouth Rushmore sprawls behind the front desk, with wallpaper of students spelling out O-H-I-O on lobby walls.
-But this hotel does more than just theme itself to the school it was built to serve.
+But this hotel does more than just theme itself to the Buckeyes it was built to serve.
 Set in Columbus’s bustling Short North Arts District, it’s also often filled with the creative types you’d expect to see near a major university.

 Columbus’ spanking-new arts district is right outside your door

 The Graduate is about 1.5-2 miles from the OSU campus.
-So, if you’re coming for a football game or to visit a student, the location, which is in the Short North Arts District, is not prime.
+So, if you’re coming for an Ohio State Buckeyes football game or to visit a student, the location, which is in the Short North Arts District, is not prime.
 But, if you’re coming for literally any other reason, you won’t be more than 10 minutes from pretty much anything.
 Short North is Columbus’s hot neighborhood of the moment, so the hotel is a convenient walk to bars, a beer hall, Mexican food, falafel and scores of other restaurants.
 Just across the street you can get Columbus’s best breakfast at The Lox Bagel Shop, and within a block you’ll find iconic Jeni’s Splendid Ice Creams.
 It’s also a long walk or short scooter ride to Downtown Columbus, the Arena District and pretty much any other part of the city you’d want to visit other than the University District.
 (For a look at the best things to do in town, see our guide.)
 Within a few miles you can: